dbetebenner/NCME_Presentation_2016/presentation.md

 ### Measures versus Indicators

-- Wh
+-
 - Big push in educational measurement to increase utility even at the expense of
 - Maybe all we've ever had were indicators.

 <!---
 #######################################################################################